scala/docs.scala-lang/_overviews/getting-started/index.md

 `.bsp` containing information about project used by IDEs, and `.scala-build` containing the results of compilation.

 As it turns out, the `os-lib` library is a part of Scala Toolkit, a collection of libraries recommended for tasks like testing, operating system interaction or handling JSONs.
-You can read more about libraries included in the toolkit [here](/toolkit/introduction.html).
+You can read more about the libraries included in the toolkit [here](/toolkit/introduction.html).
-To include the toolkit libraries, use `//> using toolkit default` directive:
+To include the toolkit libraries, use the `//> using toolkit default` directive:
 ```scala
 //> using toolkit default